 It is emphasised that the responsibility for signing the document is that of the signing Scheme Actuary alone.
-The profession's Rules of Conduct make it clear that every actuary in his professional capacity, whether remunerated by salary or fee, has a duty to his profession and his responsibility to his employer or client must be consistent with this.
+The PCS make it clear that every actuary in his professional capacity, whether remunerated by salary or fee, has a duty to his profession and his responsibility to his employer or client must be consistent with this.